cas-lab-munich/SigmaRL/README.md

 </div>

 ## Install (tested in macOS and Windows)
 Open a terminal and navigate to where you want to clone this repo.
-Then run the following commands:
+Then run the following commands (assuming <a href="https://conda.io/projects/conda/en/latest/index.html" target="_blank">conda</a> is installed).
+We use Python 3.9 for this repository.
+Other Python versions may also work but without guarantee.
 ```
 git clone https://github.com/cas-lab-munich/SigmaRL.git
 cd SigmaRL/